SmellyFish/symfony1-askeet/README.md

 ## Notes
 * The project is accessible by browser at http://askeet.local:8080/index.php
-* The box comes with Symfony 1.0.22 pre-installed.
+* The server is provisioned with Symfony 1.0.22
 * Host machine - the actual computer you're using.
 This machine is used to run Git commands, Vagrant commands, boot up the guest machine, etc.
 * Guest machine - the virtual server spun up by the host machine via Vagrant.
 To SSH into this box, run `$ vagrant ssh` from the `pardot-askeet` directory on the host machine.
 * Root password is `root`
 * MySQL credentials are `root`, `root`

-## Windows Perils
-Have no idea if this works on Windows
+* Does this work with VMware?
+No idea, haven't tried.
+* Does this work on Windows?
+No idea, haven't tried.
+* Apache error log is located at /var/log/httpd/master_error.log

 # Features
 ## Puppet